Single Subject Program

 Math 420 -- Real Analysis (4 units)

-4. One additional math elective course that is either Math 265-Differnetial Equations or an upper-division mathematics course.
-Recent and upcoming options include
+4. One additional math elective course that is either Math 265-Differential Equations or an upper-division mathematics course.
+Taking both courses from the previous requirement (Math 425and Math 420) will satisfy this requirement.
+Other recent and upcoming options include

 Math 265 -- Differential Equations (4 units)